lightscapevr/VRTest/README.md

 such 3D objects.
 The 3D objects can be any shape you want; you need to describe them as bounding boxes.
 Similarly, the condition for intersection can be described by any code you want.

+## LibLargeSketch

+A component that draws "sketches", where a sketch is a collection of 3D polygons and edges (lines), generated from scripts.
+Supports _very large_ sketches that don't change too often, while giving the tools to apply such changes when needed.
+The polygons can use different materials.
+There are a few special-purpose operations like temporarily changing which material shows up where, for highlighting/fading some parts; and hiding or changing the material for the edges.
+You can also use several LargeSketch gameobjects with increasing details, and activate/deactivate them dynamically; the more detailed ones either replace the less detailed ones, or work additively.